itsfaraaz/NeuroFlow-Coding-Challenge/README.md

 You can download the project and run it on your local machine.
 Alternatively, you can visit https://itsfaraaz.github.io/NeuroFlow-Coding-Challenge/ where I've hosted a live version.

-**NOTE**: If you download the project and run it locally on your machine, you **must** run it on a HTTPS connection as most browsers will not allow you to load a JSON file locally via Javascript for security reasons.
+**IMPORTANT**: If you download the project and run it locally on your machine, you **must** run it on a HTTPS connection as most browsers will not allow you to load a JSON file locally via Javascript for security reasons.
 Consider using the live server built into Brackets or VSCode.

 Thank you and I hope you enjoy my project!